page under construction.

 We appealed the trial court’s ruling.
 The appeal court ruled against us, and again it was based on the insanity of another technicality.
 Because the state decided some years ago to stop paying for court reporters to record the transcripts of civil court trials, there was no official transcript of our trial.
 (We should have coughed up the money to hire a court reporter for our trial, in hindsight.)
 Because there was no official record of the evidence and discussion during the trial, the appeal court claimed they had no choice but to rubber stamp the trial court’s decision.

 In May, the Save Our Heritage Organization (SOHO) issued its annual top ten list of most endangered historic sites and they included the Che on the list for 2015-16.
-Meanwhile, the federal civil rights authorities were conducting interviews on the campus, investing the tensions surrounding the Compton Cook Out scandal, the nooses found in the library, et cetera.
-We had Fabiola interviewed by the feds about how the attack on the Che Café fit into the diversity problems.
+Meanwhile, the federal civil rights authorities were conducting interviews on the campus, investigating the tensions surrounding the Compton Cook Out scandal, the nooses found in the main campus library (Geisel), et cetera.
+Che Cafe Collective member Fabiola Orozco was interviewed by the feds about how the attack on the Che Café fit into the diversity problems.

 While the occupation was going on, and seeing that it did NOT fizzle as soon as summer break started, we asked for a meeting with the chancellor, saying if he called off the eviction he could avoid the mass media spectacle of students being dragged out of the Che by sheriffs deputies.
 Chancellor Khosla agreed to a meeting and a delegation of members of the collective and representatives of the Che Café Support Network did meet with him on July 15, 2015.
 CCSN reps included Mario Torrero, representing the muralists, Susan Orlofsky, chair of the UCSD Coalition of Unions, Susan Wingfield-Ritter, representing alumni.
 CCC reps included Raquel Calderon, Fabiola Orozco, Paige Hancock, and Jocelyn Ordonez.

-During the meeting Khosla agreed to “suspend” action on carrying out the eviction and indicated that he would fund installation of automatic fire sprinklers and other improvements in the Che Café building.
+During the meeting Khosla appeared to be unaware of the importance and history of the Che Cafe as the original UCSD student center and as a pillar of campus diversity.
+Our delegation laid it out for him.
+He agreed to “suspend” action on carrying out the eviction.
 Khosla ended the meeting by asking all to meet the next day with his subordinate, Vice Chancellor Juan Gonzalez, to continue negotiations.
 We said we had been meeting for months with Gonzalez and other subordinates without getting anywhere, and asked why we should do that anymore.
 Khosla answered that the reason was that NOW he was ORDERING them to resolve the issues of conflict WITHOUT carrying out an eviction.